compbiozurich/UZH-BIO392/course-results/2023/Maeve Lin/explore_genome_resources.md

 ### Primary Use
 Useful to find recent tumor genome sequences and their annotations, hence the role they possibly play in tumorigenesis and treatment (tumor suppressors and oncogenes).
 It provides a systematic approach to the interpretation of cancer genomes to standardize the different resources available in the field.
+* Identification of known tumorigenic genomic alterations (i.e. point mutations, indels, CNA and gene fusions)
+* Assessment of variants that have an unclear significance
+* Annotation of tumor variants that are biomarkers of drug response.

 # VICC paper (search.cancervariants.org)